davidacm/NVDA-IBMTTS-Driver/readme.md

 ### IBMTTS synthesizer libraries.
   This is just the driver, you must   get the libraries from  somewhere else.
   This driver supports the slightly newer libraries that add East-Asian language support, and has specific fixes for the proper encoding of text.
 The older libraries without this should work, though.
   As of version 21.03A1, this driver also works with the even newer libraries from IBM, rather than just the SpeechWorks ones.
 A set of independent fixes for those libraries is included, and the additional languages and other differences are accounted for.
 Concatenative voices are supported, and can be accessed by setting the sample rate to 8 kHz after installing voices.
-For best results, use the June 2005 build of ibmeci.dll version 7.0.0.0, as older versions can be unstable when receiving text rapidly, for example, by quickly scrolling through items in a list.
+For best results, use the June 2005 build of ibmeci.dll (version 7.0.0.0) as older versions can be unstable when receiving text rapidly, for example, by quickly scrolling through items in a list.

 ## Installation.
   Just install it as an NVDA add-on.
 Then open NVDA dialog settings, and set the IBMTTS folder files in the IBMTTS category.